CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server/prerequisites.md

 ### Import Certificate Manually

-{{% alert title="Note" %}}The certificate can be imported automatically by setting the `ImportCertificate` parameter to `$true` in {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ConfigureCortexGatewayInstallationScript" title="Configure CORTEX Gateway Installation Script" >}}.
-If importing the certificate automatically proceed to {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.PerformDebuggerInstallation" title="Perform Installation" >}} <br /><br /> If the certificate has previously been imported you must {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.AssignCertificateFriendlyName" title="assign a friendly name" >}}.{{% /alert %}}
+{{% alert title="Note" %}}The certificate can be imported automatically by setting the `ImportCertificate` parameter to `$true` in {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ConfigureCortexGatewayInstallationScriptNew" title="Configure CORTEX Gateway Installation Script" >}}.
+If importing the certificate automatically proceed to {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.GatewayInstallation" title="Perform {{% ctx %}} Gateway Installation" >}} <br /><br /> If the certificate has previously been imported you must {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.AssignCertificateFriendlyNameNew" title="assign a friendly name" >}}.{{% /alert %}}

 To import the certificate manually follow the below steps: